livingstonex/pdsnd_github/README.md

 _A Python project using pandas to explore bikeshare data._

 # Project Overview

-This project focusses on using python to analyse and explore bikesahre data collated from three different cities.
-We would be leveging python modules and libraries such as numpy and pandas for the more data analytical aspects of this exploration.
+This project focuses on using python to analyse and explore bikesahre data collated from three different cities.
+We would be leveraging python modules and libraries such as numpy and pandas for the more data analytical aspects of this exploration

 ### Running the program